 Other Loss Reserves.
 We have other loss exposures related to environmental claims, asbestos claims and litigation.
 Establishing loss reserves for these matters requires the use of estimates and judgment in regard to risk exposure and ultimate liability.
 We are generally self-insured for losses and liabilities related principally to workers' compensation, health and welfare claims and comprehensive general, product and vehicle liability.
-Generally, we are responsible for up to \$0.5 million per occurrence under our retention program for workers' compensation, between \$0.3 million and \$2.0 million per occurrence under our retention program for workers' compensation, between \$0.3 million per occurrence stop-loss limit with respect to our self-insured group medical plan.
+Generally, we are responsible for up to \$0.8 million per occurrence under our retention programs for workers' compensation, between \$0.3 million and \$1.5 million per occurrence under our retention programs for comprehensive general, product and vehicle liability, and have a \$0.3 million per occurrence stop-loss limit with respect to our self-insured group medical plan.
 We accrue loss reserves up to our retention amounts based upon our estimates of the ultimate liability for claims incurred, including an estimate of related litigation defense costs, and an estimate of claims incurred but not reported using actuarial assumptions about future events.
 We accrue for such items when such amounts are reasonably estimable and probable.
 We utilize known facts and historical trends, as well as actuarial valuations in determining estimated required reserves.
 Changes in assumptions for factors such as medical costs and actual experience could cause these estimates to change significantly.